Schwitzd/PSRadomWork/SCCM/Readme.md

 # SCCM

+* **Get-SCCMClientCacheElements** - This function will get the elements inside the SCCM client cache.
 * **Get-SCCMClientCache** - This function will get information about SCCM Cache
 * **Get-SCCMClientStatus** - Return the state of the SCCM Client Softwares
 * **Invoke-SCCMClientActionsAll** - Triggers a ConfigMgr Client Cycle Action on a remote computer